Helsinki, Finland

 View of the historic front of Helsinki, seen from the ferry that connects the city to Suomenlinna.

-On its route, there is a stepping stone of islets that, from Valkosaari to Pormestarinluodot, hinder navigation.
-After some time, with the dock we had left already transformed into a glimpse, the whims of the island-destination begin to define themselves and, soon, the salmon-colored walls of its palatial wing, now transformed into the brewery local.
+After some time, with the dock we had left already transformed into a glimpse, the whims of the destination island begin to be defined and, soon, the salmon-colored walls of its palatial wing, today transformed into the brewery local.

 To the Conquest of the Resistant Suomenlinna